ShaishavShah04/PygameBrickBreaker/README.md

 #### What is the program?

 This is a simple remake of the popular game Atari-Breakout / Brick - Breaker.
 This is fully made in python using pygame.
 Upon launching the program, you will be greeted by a starting screen in which you have to press SPACE to start.
 For each block broken, your score will increase.
 The goal is to not let the ball touch the ground, as it will deduct one life.
 As soon as your life count (starting at 3) reaches 0, the game ends.
 This game does not have a "win" scenario, instead it has endless levels in which you can try your best to survive in!
+If you ever need to exit the game, just hit the red X button on the corner of the floating window!

 #### Insight on planning behind the game!